ooni/spec/backends/bk-004-bouncer.md

 On failure, the bouncer MUST return `5xx`.

-The following example shows how opening a report looks like from the point of view of a modern collector client (where the JSON messages have been edited for readability):
+The following example shows how getting the collectors looks like from the point of view of a modern bouncer client (where the JSON messages have been edited for readability):

 ```